oric-software/glOric/docs/introduction.md

 extern unsigned char    glParticlesChar[];
 ```

-`glParticlesPt` contains, for each particles, the index of the point containing the position where to draw the particle and `glParticlesChar` contains, for each particles, the character that has to be used to display the particle.
+`glParticlesPt` contains, for each particles, the index of the vertex containing the position where to draw the particle and `glParticlesChar` contains, for each particles, the character that has to be used to display the particle.

 For glOric to know the number of particles that are stored in these arrays, it has to be indicated in the `glNbParticles` variable.
 The maximum number of particles is configured througb the constant named `NB_MAX_ParticleS` defined in file `glOric_vXY.h`.
 Default max is 64.